ResearchProspective Research Students

 To apply, please download and complete a PhD studentship application form and send it together with a current CV to:

 A research degree involves defining your own area of research enquiry, working closely with a team who will guide and support you.
 You should, however, be aware that a research degree is very much an independent piece of work and as such requires the ability to structure and manage your own time.

 We offer the opportunity to study for an MPhil or PhD, working on your research project alongside highly experienced researchers.

 An MPhil is normally in the region of 40,000 words in length and is usually completed within two years full-time and four years part-time.

 Doctor of Philosophy (PhD)

-A PhD is normally in the region of 80,000, and no more than 100,000, and is usually completed within three years full-time or six years part-time.
+A PhD is normally in the region of 80,000 words and no more than 100,000 words, and is usually completed within three years full-time or six years part-time.

 In both cases you will be examined through your thesis and by viva voce examination.
 All students who have not already completed a relevant Masters degree, or other appropriate postgraduate research methods training, are required to complete a suitable research methodology course early in their registration as part of their programme of study.
 This will provide you with a firm grounding for your research project.

 These programmes offered are awarded by the University of Surrey.